herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 It will take serveral seconds and your server SSL certifatates will be generated.
 No credit card, no registartion process, no validation.
 Simply awesome.

-## Step 3 - Set Up the SSL Certificate
+## Step 4 - Autorenew the SSL Certificate